-The University of Washington Division of Emergency Medicine is pleased to offer a two-year Medical Education Research Fellowship for graduates of accredited emergency medicine residency programs who are interested in pursuing academic careers in medical education.
+The University of Washington Department of Emergency Medicine is pleased to offer a two-year Medical Education Research Fellowship for graduates of accredited emergency medicine residency programs who are interested in pursuing academic careers in medical education.

 This fellowship is designed for junior faculty seeking personalized mentorship and time to build skills in medical education research methods, teaching, leadership, and curricular development.
 The fellowship provides dedicated time to develop academic projects, foster collaborations and hone a specific area of expertise within medical education.